-We acknowledge that yoga is a spiritual, mental and cultural practice that's origins date back to at least 900 BCE in the Indus Valley, focused on stilling the mind and connecting to universal consciousness.
+We acknowledge that yoga is a spiritual, mental and cultural practice, with origins dating back to at least 900 BCE in the Indus Valley, focused on stilling the mind and connecting to universal consciousness.

 Shannon is a non-indigenous practitioner and student, sharing their practice to the best of their ability, and acknowledge that they may not always get it right.
-Shannon welcomes correction, and encourage students to also practice with folks who are indigenous yoga practitioners and teachers.
+Shannon welcomes correction, and encourages students to also practice with folks who are indigenous yoga practitioners and teachers.

 Yoga is more than movement.